twitter-archive/css-flip/README.md

 }
 ```

-Use the `@noflip` directive to prevent entire rules from being flipped.
+Prevent all declarations in a rule from being flipped.

 Source: